18 of the World’s Most Incredible Ancient Ruins

 15. Tikal, Guatemala

 Surrounded by jungle are the dramatic remains of this Mayan site, inhabited for some 1,500 years.
-The ancient capital city may have had 90,000 residents at its peak.
-Its most famous features—large temples—number over two dozen, in the shape of stepped pyramids, some among the tallest pre-Columbian structures in the Americas.
-Yes, you can climb the many steps for spectacular views, and because of Tikal’s remote location, you won’t feel like you’re in Times Square.
-In recent years, sophisticated LiDAR technology indicates that Tikal was part of a vast metropolis.
-More discoveries await.
+The ancient capital city of Tikal may have had 90,000 residents at its peak.
+Its most famous features are more than two dozen large temples in the shape of stepped pyramids, some among the tallest pre-Columbian structures in the Americas.
+Its remote location combined with fewer tourists visiting Guatemala than its neighbor, Mexico, means you won’t be elbowing people out of the way to see these ruins up close.

 Ruins at Volubilis, a partly excavated Roman city in Morocco, with two large buildings and many columns